 \subsection{Ablation Study}

 We examine the performance of our model in four variations.
 We first consider using twice or half the number of ellipsoids for each scene.
-To investigate the contribution of negative samples augmentation, we compare against a SDDF model trained without negative samples.
+To investigate the contribution of negative sample augmentation, we compare against an SDDF model trained without negative samples.
 In addition, we train SDDF models with ellipsoids initialized by K-means++~\cite{kmeanspp2007} only.
-To demonstrate the benefit of the polynomial embedding, we compare against using the Fourier embedding~\cite{fourier2020}.
-The results are summarized in Table~\ref{tab:ablation_study}.
+To demonstrate the benefit of our polynomial embedding, we compare it against Fourier embedding~\cite{fourier2020}: